The History Of Women’s Boxing

 HONOURABLE MENTIONS

-Other female boxers who have paved the way in the sport of boxing include: Jaime Clampitt, Diana Dutra, Lindsay Garbatt, Jeannine Garside, Vanessa Lepage Joanisse, Noriko Kariya, Jelena Mrdjenovich, Jessica Rakoczy, Kara Ro and Vaia Zaganas.
+Other female boxers who have paved the way in the sport of boxing include: Amanda Galle, Jaime Clampitt, Diana Dutra, Lindsay Garbatt, Jeannine Garside, Vanessa Lepage Joanisse, Noriko Kariya, Jelena Mrdjenovich, Jessica Rakoczy, Kara Ro and Vaia Zaganas.

 Check out our top 3 options for newcomers, including: